Diokuz/a-webpack-plugin/README.md

 }
 ```

+If you have server-side rendering, dont forget to do the same thing for your server-side bundle.

+If you use `css-require-hook` instead of webpack-bundling for server-side, you cannot use `a-webpack-plugin` for now (but you will be able to do that in near future!).

 ## Custor alphabet

 Default alphabet is `a..z`.
 If you want to change it (eg. `A..Za..z0..9`), just change it: